On This page

 Contact a South Carolina ERISA Benefits Attorney

-If you are covered by benefits plans subject to ERISA and your employer is denying you any covered benefits or is otherwise acting improperly in regard to your pension or benefits, it is very important that you seek legal help.
+If you are covered by benefits plans subject to ERISA and your employer is denying you any covered benefits or is otherwise acting improperly regarding your pension or benefits, it is very important that you seek legal help.
 ERISA aims to provide broad protection to employees, but employees must follow specific rules to take advantage of the protections available.

-Reach us today at (888) 324-3100 or fill out our online contact form to schedule a free consultation with one of our South Carolina ERISA disability lawyers in our Charleston, Columbia, Myrtle Beach or Clinton offices, or at a location convenient for you.
+Reach us today at (888) 324-3100 or fill out our online contact form to schedule a free consultation with one of our South Carolina lawyers in our Charleston, Summerville, Columbia, Myrtle Beach, or Clinton offices, or at a location convenient for you.

 Free Case Review